Becoming a Leader People Want to Follow

-You may have heard of "authentic leadership."
-Books, leadership courses, and even businesses have been built around this idea.
+You've probably heard of "authentic leadership."
+Books, leadership courses, and entire businesses have been built around this idea.
 But it's often easier to identify authentic leaders than it is to define what makes them that way.

-What do the words "authentic leader" actually mean?
-What truly makes one, and why is it worth the effort to become one?
+So what do the words "authentic leader" actually mean?
+What makes a leader authentic, and why is it worth the effort?

 There are many different answers to these questions.
-In this article, we'll discuss why it is so important, and we'll examine the different characteristics that make someone authentic as a leader.
+In this article, we'll discuss why authenticity is so important, and we'll examine the different characteristics that make someone authentic as a leader.

-Leadership today is very different from leadership in our parents' generation.
-The old "top down" style of management just doesn't work anymore.
-Workers generally want to be fully engaged, and committed to what they're doing.
+Leadership today is very different from leadership in previous generations.
+The old "top-down" style of management just doesn't work anymore.
+People generally want to be fully engaged, and committed to what they're doing.
 They want to feel as if their work matters.
 And they want to believe in the people who are in charge.